brianglass/anastasis/files/weekday_vespers3.md

 **Theotokion.**

-The Prophet David, through you the ancestor of God, spoke of you in song beforehand to him who has done great things for you, Â‘The Queen stood at your right handÂ’.
+The Prophet David, through you the ancestor of God, spoke of you in song beforehand to him who has done great things for you, ‘The Queen stood at your right hand’.
 For he, the God who was well pleased without father to become man from you, declared you to be mother, source of life, that he might refashion his own image, corrupted by passions, and, having found the lost sheep wandering on the mountain and laid it on his shoulders, he might bring it to his Father; and by his own will unite it to the heavenly Powers and save the world, O Mother of God, Christ who has great and rich mercy.

 ****

 Aposticha of the Martyrs.

-You accepted the MartyrsÂ’ endurance, O Lover of mankind, accept too our hymn of praise, granting us at their intercessions your great mercy.
+You accepted the Martyrs’ endurance, O Lover of mankind, accept too our hymn of praise, granting us at their intercessions your great mercy.

 ****